pryrt/nppStuff/CommunityForum/FAQ/ReplaceWithMath.md

 - "Can I find all numbers that match some pattern and increment the replacement for each?"
 - "Can I find all numbers that match some pattern and round them to the nearest 1 (or 1000, or 0.001, or 0.000001, or ...)?"

-## Native Notepad++

-In native Notepad++, with no extra plugins, the short answer is "no".
+## In Short: No

+Notepad++ itself doesn't do math on the text during search-and-replace.
+That is not what text editors are designed to do.

 The replacement engine, even with "regular expression" mode turned on, does not have a counter it can use while doing replacements, and it does not do math on the matches that it can output in the replacement.

+So Notepad++ cannot do this.

-## Allowing Plugins
+## Scripting Plugins

-If you allow us to recommend a plugin, then the answer is "yes".
-With a scripting plugin like PythonScript, Lua Script, and others, you can bring the full power of the underlying scripting langauge that those plugins provide to bear on the math you want to do.
+If you allow us to recommend a plugin, then the answer is "yes, with caveats".

+With a scripting plugin like PythonScript, Lua Script, and others, you can bring the full power of the underlying scripting language that those plugins provide to bear on the math you want to do.

 The remainder of this FAQ will be showing examples using the PythonScript plugin, but the concepts will work in any of the scripting plugins.
 For instructions on how to install the PythonScript plugin and to install and use the specific scripts, see our [FAQ: How to install and run a script in PythonScript](https://community.notepad-plus-plus.org/topic/23039/faq-desk-how-to-install-and-run-a-script-in-pythonscript).

+## Caveat

+The following contains regular expressions and programming (in Python).
+If you are not familiar with both, then the solutions described below might be too difficult for you to customize: feel free to give it a try, but understand that, for you, the full answer might be "Notepad++ (or any text editor) is the wrong task for the job if you want a replacement to do math, and you do not have the skills necessary to make use of scripting-based solutions".

+The Community Forum members are not obliged to custom-write a solution for your exact transformation, nor will they handhold you through the entire process of you customizing these examples to your actual specifications.

+If you have direct questions that are related to the Notepad++\-specific aspects of these solutions, we can answer questions, but if your questions stray into the realm of generic regex advice and generic Python programming questions, we will direct you to the regex and python documentation, as those aspects of your problem have nothing to do with Notepad++, and are off topic for this Community Forum.

+If you understand and agree to those terms, feel free to continue.

 ## Apply Math to the match

-### Add a value to each match
+### Add a value to each match (or subtract, or multiply, or divide, or other f(x))

 This example actually comes directly from the PythonScript documentation (**Plugins > Python Script > Context-Help**, then choose **Editor Object**, and go to the `editor.rereplace()` section):
 ```